 Tangata Whenua

-We’re proud to work alongside local tangata whenua as kaitiakitanga of the Russell peninsula to protect our precious taonga!
+We’re proud to work with mana whenua, whose land we work on as kaitiakitanga of the Russell peninsula to protect Aotearoa’s precious taonga!

 Itiiti tui, teitei kahikatea ka taea.

-We work closely with mana whenua—including Ngāti Kuta, Patukeha, Ngāti Mana, and the Kororāreka Marae Kōmiti—honouring their strong connection to the land and Treaty claims across the Russell Peninsula.
+We work closely with mana whenua – Ngāti Kuta, Patukeha, Ngāti Manu – as well as the Kororāreka Marae Kōmiti in honouring their strong connections to the land and Te Tiriti claims across the Russell Peninsula.
 Russell Landcare Trust supports restoring the natural environment and embraces te ao Māori values.
 Throughout the wider Bay of Islands area, Russell Landcare Trust works with other hapū-led predator control groups to share knowledge and strengthen our collective impact.

 We’re committed to growing our cultural understanding, and we participate in the PF2050 Kaitiakitanga Pilot, which guides us in embedding kaitiakitanga and aligning our work with mana whenua priorities.
 Our strategy reflects ongoing learning and respect of Mātauranga Māori, ensuring our actions honour and support the aspirations of tangata whenua.